How the health assessment works

 Health assessment forms

-- Form number CMSHR 2 – Exit assessment form version 4 (first published 1 March 2019).
-This replaces version 3 (Retirement examination form).
+- Form number CMSHR 2 – Exit assessment form version 5 (first published 10 August 2020).
+This replaces version 4.

-- Form number CMSHR 3 – Former worker assessment form version 1 (first published 1 March 2019).
+- Form number CMSHR 3 – Former worker assessment form version 2 (first published 10 August 2020) This replaces version 1.

 Chest X-ray examination